 Struggling to obtain small business funding?
 You’re not alone.
 Roughly half of all small businesses that apply for funding don’t have their needs met, according to the latest Small Business Credit Survey.
 Moreover, a significant number don’t even bother to apply because they know they aren’t going to meet the rigid criteria banks set.
 Thankfully, they’re not the only place to turn when you need funding.
 Factoring can be an incredibly useful tool for overcoming financial barriers in business, including those with limited credit and collateral.
-On this page, we’ll walk you through how factoring for small businesses works and cuts through the red tape you’re likely to experience with other funding solutions.
+On this page, we’ll walk you through how factoring for small businesses works and cut through the red tape you’re likely to experience with other funding solutions.

 Overcoming Credit Challenges with Invoice Factoring for Small Business